kubewarden/docs/docs/writing-policies/go/03-policy-settings.md

 A Kubewarden policy exposes two different functions that receive the policy settings as input:

-- `validate`: This function is called every time a Kubernetes object has to be validated by the policy.
+- `validate`: Use this function when Kubernetes object requires validation by the policy.
 The settings are part of a [`ValidationRequest`](https://pkg.go.dev/github.com/kubewarden/policy-sdk-go@v0.2.1/protocol#ValidationRequest) object.
-- `validate_settings`: This function is called when the policy is first loaded by Kubewarden.
+- `validate_settings`: Call this function when the policy is first loaded by Kubewarden.
 The function receives the policy settings as input and checks validity.

 You need to create a helper function that creates a `Settings` object starting from the JSON payload: